TALouzada/TAlouzada/README.md

 I am currently developing a comprehensive case study for an automated credit analysis pipeline.
 This system:
 1. Receives requests via **WhatsApp**.
-2. Fetches raw data from **SCPC** and other sources.
+2. Fetches raw data from **major Brazilian credit & risk bureaus** and other public sources.
 3. Uses **JavaScript** to clean and structure massive JSON payloads.
 4. Stores files securely in **Google Drive**.
-5. Feeds the data to **OpenAI** with an advanced prompt for a full legal/risk analysis.
+5. Feeds the data to a **Large Language Model (LLM)** with an advanced prompt for a full legal/risk analysis.
 6. Delivers a complete, formatted report to an internal approval dashboard.

 *(Link for the full case study repository coming soon)*